CG and Business Ethics

 Structure of the Board of Directors

 PTTEP employs a One-Tier System to structure the Board of Directors.
 The Board is comprised of no more than 15 members.
 Independent Directors must account for at least half of all Directors.
 There must be at least three Directors who are outsiders from the private sector.
-There is one Executive Director who is the President and Chief Executive Officer.
+There is one Executive Director who is Chief Executive Officer.
 All Directors must have the required qualifications and must not be otherwise disqualified according to the law and regulations.
 Directors must be approved by the Nominating Committee.

 PTTEP Independent Directors must annually review and certify their independence.
 Independent Directors are PTTEP Directors who meet the qualification criteria and do not have any questionable characteristics prohibited by law.
 They must also have additional qualities as stipulated by the PTTEP definitions below, which are stricter than the law.

 |1)||An Independent Director must hold no more than 0.5% of all the voting shares of PTTEP and its parent company, subsidiaries, affiliates, major Shareholders or controlling individuals/entities.
 An Independent Director's shares must include those held by persons related to that Independent Director.|